by: Linda Robison / Facial Fitness Specialist

 Wondering what a lip flip actually looks like—especially on thin lips?

-But if your upper lip disappears when you smile (mine did!) or you just want subtle shape without breaking the bank, this tweak might be your new favorite thing.
+If your upper lip is thin or you just want subtle shape without breaking the bank, this tweak might be your new favorite thing.

 A lip flip is a quick, non-surgical Botox treatment that: